This page may contain affiliate links. Learn More.

 Another tip when you grow your own garlic is to save the largest heads for planting.
 If you save the larger cloves for planting every year, you will get bigger cloves from your harvest.
 I love bigger cloves as the smaller ones are harder to peel and use.

 Elephant garlic grows just the same way as other garlics, you start with a bulb of it.
-The only difference is it grows larger, tastes less strong of garlic flavor, more like a little oniony, and it doesn’t store as long.
+The only difference is it grows larger, tastes less strong of garlic flavor, more oniony, and it doesn’t store as long.
 It’s great fun to grow and impressive when you see the huge heads come out of the ground.
 It can grow even bigger than a baseball some years.

 If you have thought about growing your own garlic at home, I would totally suggest you do it as soon as fall arrives.
 It’s so much fun and really easy to do.
 I love the feeling of knowing the food I feed my kids and my family is safe and deliciously full of flavor.